HITECHCRIME/HC_OVERVIEW/README.md

 ---

-„respond with a photo or video of yourself doing the Hitech Crime sign and I’ll repost you” ]|[
+Gather user content: „respond with a photo or video of yourself doing the Hitech Crime sign and I’ll repost you” ]|[

 # /// VISUAL COMMUNICATION OF THE BRAND NOTES